Skip to main content

 • rollback is documented per charger group or site wave

 If you're evaluating whether this architecture belongs in your vendor shortlist, read How to Evaluate an OCPP Platform.
-If you're moving toward procurement, pair it with the EV charging software RFP checklist.
+If you're moving toward procurement, pair it with the EV charging software RFP checklist, or talk to our team about a parallel-run migration.

 Frequently asked questions